About SAW

 When you come to SAW, you get an experience living among artists, in a supportive town, among other students who have come to SAW and haven’t left, and among teachers who are working every day,

-Our board members include educators, many past students, an activist for the Florida Springs and may others who see SAW as a way of making the world a better place.
+Our board members include educators, past students, an activist for the Florida Springs, and many others who see SAW as a way of making the world a better place.